cos316/cos316-web/final.md

    316 to be able to understand why you chose to design things they you did, but need not include implementation choices that are either not important or should be obvious given the design.
-This section can, and should, rely heavily on the princples discussed in class (naming, caching, concurrency, resource allocation, security, etc).
+This section can, and should, rely heavily on the principles discussed in class (naming, caching, concurrency, resource allocation, security, etc).
 3. Testing methodology.
 Briefly describe your methodology for testing your new functionality or system.